-A candidate may be awarded a Pass with Distinction in the Part I Examination or the Final Examination if he/she
+A candidate may be Obtained a Pass with Distinction in the Part I Examination and the Final Examination if he/she-

-- (a) has obtained 75% or more of the aggregate combined marks in each of the prescribed Examinations; - (b) has not failed in any component of the prescribed Examination; and - (c) has not repeated the prescribed Examination or any part of the programme of study except on medical or compassionate grounds acceptable to the Faculty. - (2) Award of the Degree with Distinction
+- (a) has obtained 75% or more of the aggregate combined marks in each of the prescribed Examinations; - (b) has not failed in any component of the prescribed Examination; and - (c) has not repeated the prescribed Examination or any part of the programme of study except on medical or compassionate grounds acceptable to the Faculty. - (8) Repeating an Examination - (a) Part I Re-Examination - (i) A candidate who has failed the Part I Examination may be permitted a re-examination on two separate occasions at six (6) monthly intervals.